-Recommendation: Completion of Science 10, Geometry, Measurement and Finance 10, Numbers, Relations and Functions 10, and Foundations of Math 110 (pre-/co-requisite) with a recommendation that students have a mark of 80% or above in each recommendation.
+Recommendation: Completion of Science 10, Geometry, Measurement and Finance 10, Numbers, Relations and Functions 10, and Foundations of Math 110 (pre-/co-requisite) with a mark of 80% or above in each.

 This course covers the same topics as the Chemistry 112 but will move at an accelerated pace allowing time for more complex and challenging problems, and extension of topics through investigative techniques and research.